matttpj/CarND-Advanced-Lane-Lines/writeup_CarND-Advanced-Lane-Lines-P2.md

 The code for this step is in the second section of the IPython notebook __P2.ipynb__, __calibrate_camera.py__ and __distortion.py__ python file.

-The matrix and distortion coefficients calculated in step 1 (camera calibration using chessboard images) are stored in a pickle file __./camera_cal/wide_dist_pickle.p__.
-The Distortion class includes "cv2.undistort()" as a class method and when instantiated and applied to images in folder __test_images__ obtained the following results.
+Here is an example of __test_images/straight_lines.jpg__ undistorted by loading the Distortion class object and calling __undistort()__ method.
+Distortion class loads the camera calibration matrix and distortion coefficients from the pickle file as explained above.

 <br/>
 <img src="./test_images/straight_lines1.jpg" width=40% height=40%>
 <img src="./output_images/undistort_00.jpg" width=40% height=40%>
 <br/>
-*A full set of undistorted test_images are available here:*
+*A full set of undistorted __test_images__ are available here:*
 **./output_images/undistort_*.jpg**
 <br/>